What are Password Managers?

 Where do I get them?

 Password Managers can be easily downloaded from the internet.
 Many are free, although for a small fee some will add extra features such as the ability to sync your passwords between your PC and your mobile phone, or will monitor and alert you if any of your passwords have been leaked by a website.

-If a Password Manager could be an option for you then some tools to consider are:
+If you think a Password Manager could be an option for you then some good ones to consider are:

 Whichever one you use be careful to make sure you use a legitimate tool (follow the links above) and not a fake one – you don’t want to unwittingly hand all your details to criminals!